 HIV is a spectrum of conditions caused by infection with the human immunodeficiency virus.
 HIV weakens an individual’s immune system by destroying the cells that fight disease and infection (T cells).
+When its prognosis reaches a certain level of advancement, it becomes AIDS.
 HIV is carried in blood, semen, vaginal and rectal fluids, and breast milk.
 Generally, HIV is known to be spread through sexual intercourse (vaginal, anal, oral), needle sharing, blood transfusions, and pregnancy delivery or breastfeeding.

-It is VERY important to know that HIV cannot be contracted through air, water, or casual contact.
+It is VERY important to know that HIV/AIDS cannot be contracted through air, water, or casual contact.
 It cannot be spread through sharing food or drinks, hugging and kissing, holding hands, saliva, using the same toilet seat or bed sheets, or through mosquitos.
-Misconceptions about the spread of HIV have lead to harmful stigmas and can be isolating to individuals who have it, and because of it’s presence in the LGBTQ community (especially in the beginning of the pandemic) has caused a great deal of homophobia to surround it, as well as discrimation to those who suffer from heroin addictions, as well as any other individuals who have it.
-HIV is serious, but as with any other illness, it is important that those who suffer from HIV have a strong support system and are treated with the same dignity and respect as any other person.
+Misconceptions about the spread of HIV/AIDS have lead to harmful stigmas and can be isolating to individuals who have it, and because of its presence in the LGBTQ community (especially in the beginning of the pandemic) has caused a great deal of homophobia to surround it, as well as discrimination to those who suffer from heroin addictions, as well as any other individuals who have it.
+HIV/AIDS are serious, but as with any other illness, it is important that those who suffer from HIV/AIDS have a strong support system and are treated with the same dignity and respect as any other person.

-Some symptoms of HIV include fever, fatigue, swollen lymph nodes, rash, and diarrhea, however HIV can sometimes have very mild, unnoticeable symptoms (even appearing asymptomatic), which is why regular testing is so important.
+Some symptoms of HIV/AIDS (they maintain similar symptoms throughout their prognosis) include fever, fatigue, swollen lymph nodes, rash, and diarrhea, however HIV can sometimes have very mild, unnoticeable symptoms (even appearing asymptomatic), which is why regular testing is so important.
 Left untreated, HIV can cause pneumonia, shingles, and eventually progress to AIDS.
-Though AIDS is the most advanced stage of HIV, though just because an individual has HIV does not mean they will develop AIDS, as many patients with HIV can live their whole lives without their HIV ever developing into AIDS.
+Though AIDS is the most advanced stage of HIV, just because an individual has HIV does not mean they will develop AIDS, as many patients with HIV can live their whole lives without their HIV ever developing into AIDS.

-HIV testing is pretty widely available across the US, and though there is no cure for HIV, there are a number of medications a patient can take to reduce the possibility of complications and keep it manageable.
-Though medical marijuana is not considered to be an appropriate substitute for HIV medications, it has the potential to be very helpful for patient’s symptom management.
+HIV/AIDS testing is pretty widely available across the US, and though there is no cure for HIV, there are a number of medications a patient can take to reduce the possibility of complications and keep it manageable.
+Though medical marijuana is not considered to be an appropriate substitute for HIV/AIDS medications, it has the potential to be very helpful for patient’s symptom management.

 How Can Marijuana Help

-What is known as HIV wasting syndrome (fever, weakness, weight loss, malnutrition, and diarrhea), was actually a catalyst for the medical marijuana movement, as many HIV/AIDS patients in the early years of the HIV/AIDS pandemic found marijuana to be a great source of relief for their symptoms.
+As previously mentioned, HIV and AIDS symptoms are very similar, if not the same, so medical marijuana treatment for such symptoms would also be very similar if not the same.
+What is known as HIV/AIDS wasting syndrome (fever, weakness, weight loss, malnutrition, and diarrhea), was actually a catalyst for the medical marijuana movement, as many HIV/AIDS patients in the early years of the HIV/AIDS pandemic found marijuana to be a great source of relief for their symptoms.
 With so few helpful treatment options, AIDS activists took up the medical marijuana cause.

-For those interested in considering medical marijuana as part of their HIV treatment, be sure to speak with your doctor first.
-Medical consultation before any new form of treatment is always advised, and doctors will have an understanding of how medical marijuana can potentially interact with any other HIV-related medications.
-As previously stated, individuals with HIV deserve to be treated with the same dignity and respect as any other person, as well as being able to live their lives comfortably, and medical marijuana can be a great option for relief!
+For those interested in considering medical marijuana as part of their HIV/AIDS treatment, be sure to speak with your doctor first.
+Medical consultation before any new form of treatment is always advised, and doctors will have an understanding of how medical marijuana can potentially interact with any other HIV/AIDS-related medications.
+As previously stated, individuals with HIV/AIDS deserve to be treated with the same dignity and respect as any other person, as well as being able to live their lives comfortably, and medical marijuana can be a great option for relief!

 Disclaimer: These statements have not been reviewed for accuracy by the FDA.
 As always, seek the advice of your physician or other qualified health provider when considering trying a new treatment.
 Do not start or stop taking any medications without speaking to your doctor first.